Chaoses-Ib/ComputerSoftware/Programming/AI Coding Assistants.md

   - Good at context but slow
 - Generate a new VS Code workspace

+If sign out doesn't work, disable and then login in the side bar.

 [Best practices for GitHub Copilot in VS Code](https://code.visualstudio.com/docs/copilot/prompt-crafting)

 [Visual Studio Code October 2024](https://code.visualstudio.com/updates/v1_95)